ngoctd314/learning/backend/python/fluent Python/Chapter 2. An array of sequences.md

 To initialize tuples, arrays, and other types of sequences, you could also start from a listcomp, but a genexp (generator expression) saves memory because it yields items one by one using the iterator protocol instead of building a whole list just to feed another constructor.

 ### Tuples Are Not Just Immutable Lists

+**Tuples as Records**

+Tuples hold records: each item in the tuple holds the data for one field, and the position of the item gives its meaning.

+In general, using _ as a dummy variable is just a convention.
+It's just a strange but valid variable name.
+However, in a match/case statement, _ is a wildcard that matches any value but is not bound to a value.